 The Fund is exposed to price risk on financial instruments that are valued at market prices for listed securities.
-All investments in government, agency and listed corporate debt securities are fixed-income instruments that have a maturity less than four years.
+All investments in government, agency and listed corporate debt securities are fixed-income instruments that have a maturity of less than 4 years.
 The Fund expects price fluctuations for these investments to arise principally from interest rate or credit risk.
 As a result, the Fund is not subject to significant other price risk on these investments.